 Crianlarich to Bridge of Orchy

-Today is a beautiful balcony walk high above the sweeping glens along old military roads, undulating paths and the River Fillan to the Priory and Holy Pool dedicated to St. Fillan, an Irish monk.
+As the walk to Crianlarich is somewhat uninspiring, we transfer you today to Crianlarich where you start your beautiful balcony walk high above the sweeping glens along old military roads, undulating paths and the River Fillan to the Priory and Holy Pool dedicated to St. Fillan, an Irish monk.
 The Priory lies near the battlefield of Dalrigh, the King's Field, where Robert the Bruce was defeated in 1306, casting his sword into the Lochan of the Legend of the Last Sword.
 St. Fillan redeemed himself eight years later by offering Robert the Bruce a portentous sign, the Mayne or arm-bone before his great victory over King Edward II of England at Bannockburn in 1314.
 Pass through Tyndrum, ‘the house on the ridge’, a cattle drover service station in the eighteenth and nineteenth centuries, and on into a landscape of grass and heather.
 Stay the first of three nights at Glencoe House, a beautiful mansion house set in private ten acre gardens.

 7. Day seven